Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Theory

 \subsection{Beam emittance}

 The emittance of a beam is defined as its volume occupied in phase space.
-For a monoenergetic beam without accelerating forces acting upon it, the emittance remains constant during its propagation (assuming ideal magnets and quadrupoles and neglecting radiation reaction).
+For a beam without accelerating forces acting upon it, the emittance remains constant during its propagation (assuming ideal magnets and quadrupoles and neglecting radiation reaction).
+This conservation follows from Liouville's theorem, which states that phase space density is preserved in Hamiltonian systems with conservative forces.
+Ideal magnetic elements satisfy this condition because magnetic forces are always perpendicular to the particle's direction of motion.
+Since perpendicular forces perform no work on the particles, they can only change the particle's direction never its speed or energy, clearly making the system conservative.
+Neglecting radiation reaction is crucial because radiation emission would introduce energy loss and non-conservative forces, violating the conditions required for emittance conservation.